 On the other hand, and Architecture Radar acknowledges the future is uncertain.
 It provides a number of items in each domain.
 It ranks each item by providing recommendations that reflect the organization’s confidence the item will best serve the organization.

 Perhaps the most notable difference is an Architecture Radar provides teams with guidance.
 Ite helps them choose the appropriate item each domain.
 It allows them to choose from a predefined set of items based on their specific context.

 Why an Architecture Radar is Better

 So now dear reader you have come to the answer to the headline question.
 My opinion is an Architecture Radar is better.
 It provides teams with a degree of autonomy to choose the tool or technology that best suits their needs.
-At the same time, a Radar defines a boundary of sorts by putting some sort of limit on the choices within each domain.
-This helps reduce talent costs by limiting the number of skill sets an organization need to have.
+At the same time, a Radar defines a set of guardrails by putting a rational limit on the choices within each domain.
+This helps reduce talent costs by limiting the number of skill sets an organization needs to have.